jube-home/www.jube.io/_pages/care.md

 ---
 layout: page
-title: Lean Support
+title: Support
 permalink: /support/
 ---

-Lean Care is a compelling value proposition for organizations implementing and managing the Jube software, particularly in the specialized domain of fraud and abuse detection.
+Support is a compelling value proposition for organizations implementing and managing the Jube software, particularly in the specialized domain of fraud and abuse detection.
 Here's a breakdown of its key benefits and features:

-## **Key Benefits of Lean Care:**
+## **Key Benefits of Support:**

 1. **Expert Support:**
     - Direct access to the Jube developers ensures that users receive guidance from those who know the software best.
     - This expertise can significantly reduce implementation time, troubleshoot issues efficiently, and optimize system performance.

 2. **Efficiency and Assurance:**
     - With timely bug fixes, update support, and infrastructure advisory, Lean Care ensures the software runs smoothly and remains up-to-date.
     - This minimizes downtime and maximizes operational efficiency.

 3. **Strategic Influence:**
     - Subscribers gain influence over the product roadmap, allowing them to shape future features and improvements based on their specific needs.

 4. **Cost-Effective:**
     - At $480 per month for four hours of retained support, Lean Care provides a cost-effective way to access high-quality, specialized support compared to building and maintaining an in-house team with equivalent expertise.

 ---

-## **Features of Jube Care:**
+## **Features of Support:**

 - **Direct Developer Access:**
     - Email and chat support for documented features ensures quick resolution of issues.